bpfman/bpfman/docs/admin/k8s-deployment.md

 kind delete cluster -n bpfd-deployment
 ```

-The default name of the created cluster is bpfd-deployment.
+The default name of the created cluster is `bpfd-deployment`.
 To retrieve all the created kind clusters, use
 ```bash
 kind get clusters